-The Organization's financial assets include the investments maintained for its board-designated endowment funds in the amount of \$4,436,846 and \$4,198,809, respectively.
+The Organization's financial assets include the investments maintained for its board-designated endowment funds in the amount of \$4,644,667 and \$4,436,846 at June 30, 2024 and 2023, respectively.
 Distributions of endowment earnings can be used for general purposes upon approval of the Organization's board of directors in accordance with the spending policy for the endowment.